DalbergDataInsights/spph-email-report/README.md

 ##### FIGURES <a name="figures"></a>

-pipeline.py in figures contains pipeline for emails and national pipeline for monthly reports.
+pipeline.py in figures contains pipeline for emails.
-The pipeline for emails is in the scope of interest.
 For example,

 ```python
 {